-¬ Physical Facilities:
+▼Physical Facilities:

-The school is located on a quiet business and residential area with street parking available nearby.
-The school resides in a two-story building with 4,320 square feet of space that includes an entry lobby, three rehearsal studios, one for on-camera work, one for movement and voice work, and one primary scene study.
-The 50-seat black-box theatre is 840 square feet equipped with a sound system, lighting system, 22-foot ceiling skylights and 35 fixed theatre seats on risers.
-Administrative offices are located on the second floor.
+The school is located in a quiet business and residential area with street parking available nearby.
+The school resides in a two-story building with 7,800 square feet of space that includes an entry lobby, four rehearsal studios, two for on-camera work and scene study, and two for movement and voice work.
+The studio includes one 50-seat black-box theatre and is 840 square feet equipped with a sound system, lighting system, 22-foot ceiling skylights and 43 fixed theater seats on risers.
+The studio also includes a 60-seat black box theater that is 900 square feet.
+Administrative offices, library, lounge, and dressing rooms are located on the second floor.